baecheese/Spade-Work-Record/DiaryRecord/Why an access failed a library and camera roll with UIImagePickerController in Swift.md

+# Why an access failed a library and camera roll with UIImagePickerController in Swift

-# 🐥 Check the setting an access privacy data in Info.plist
+## 🐥 Check the setting an access privacy data in Info.plist

 ![](https://github.com/baecheese/DiaryRecord/blob/master/Plan/note/Photo%20Library%20Usage%20Description/error.png?raw=true)